gf-eaton/procedures/codesys/README.md

 - [HOW to CoDeSys `build`, `connect` and `debug` DA-3000](#how-to-codesys)
 - [How to configure a DA3000](#how-to-configure-a-da3000)

+# Known facts
+- In CoDeSys 3.5.19 the Sync macro (toolbar arrows) do not sync properly

 # Step 0 installation

 Do not alter files in folder `\\casrospfp01\Public\USERS\Guy Francoeur` as they are used by everyone